ComplianceAsCode/auditree-arboretum/arboretum/auditree/README.md

 ## Usage as a library

-See [usage][usage] for specifics on including this library as a dependency and how to include the fetchers and checks from this library in your downstream project.
+See [usage][] for specifics on including this library as a dependency and how to include the fetchers and checks from this library in your downstream project.

 ## Fetchers